Reno Diva Vivienne Halliday

 - Vivienne's 3 top tips for renovators

-17:51 - I've used a flat pack from IKEA and I've used Bunnings
+17:51 - A flat pack from IKEA and Bunnings

-20:12 - There is a trick to Bunnings stores in Brisbane
+20:12 - A trick to Bunnings stores in Brisbane

 22:29 - Getting good tradies is always tricky